MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 6, Removed "The" in title in English for all levels

-7, Christmas Snow now supports resumption
+7, Christmas Snow now supports revival

 8, Adjusted the collision in Apocalypse